 A reasonable and effective budget is essential to a successful grant application.
 Effective budgets demonstrate financial prudence and an understanding of what the Institute’s grant funding covers.
-Students are strongly encouraged to use the Institute’s budget template when completing their grant application.
+Students are required to use the Institute’s budget template when completing their grant application.

 Nanovic undergraduate and graduate research and internship funding covers: